 Bankruptcy Homestead Exemption

 Chapter 7 bankruptcy is actually called liquidation.
-That’s because the old school ideas was that after the bankrupt person’s property was liquidated, the money was divided up among creditors, and then debts were discharged.
+That’s because the old school idea was that after the bankrupt person’s property was liquidated, the money was divided up among creditors, and then debts were discharged.
 Present day U.S. bankruptcy law provides various exemptions which, if claimed properly, protect exempt property from being taken away.

 So the homestead saves homes with equity of up to $125,000 equity in New Hampshire and up to $500,000 in Massachusetts, if the Massachusetts debtor files a declaration at the registry of deeds.